sstarcher/docker-sensu/README.md

   * RUNTIME_INSTALL='sensu-plugins/disk-checks@2.5.1 will install tag 0.5.1
 * https://github.com/sstarcher/sensu-plugins-http
   * RUNTIME_INSTALL='sstarcher/http` will install the master branch from the sstarcher organization on github for http

-Multiple plugins will be installed in parallel.
-However, if fetching and compiling too many dependencies at the same time cause issues, set `PARALLEL_INSTALLATION` to 0.

-If you want to keep the installed build tools and the apt cache, set `UNINSTALL_BUILD_TOOLS` to 0.

-`GEM_SOURCES` can be used to add additional gem sources (such as https://ruby.taobao.org/ for China).